goetzrobin/spartan/README.md

 ##### Important: Make sure Docker is running and configured correctly!

 I had Docker already installed and running.
-However, my setup is not compatible with the config supabase expects by default.
+However, my setup is not compatible with the config Supabase expects by default.
 I ran the following command to get it to work for now: